mcellteam/cellblender_tutorials/unimol_reactions.rst

 * Stop the simulation by clicking the "Pause" (|pause|) button below the time line

 .. |pause| image:: ./images/single_molecule/pause.png

+* Click or Click-and-Drag in the time line to view the simulation at different points in time

 Plot the Reaction Data
 -------------------------